-If you want a career in accounting, T Accounts will be your new best friend.
-The T Account is a visual representation of individual accounts that looks like a “T” so that all additions and subtractions (debits and credits) to the account can be easily tracked.
+If you want a career in accounting, T Accounts may be your new best friend.
+The T Account is a visual representation of individual accounts that looks like a “T” so that all additions and subtractions (debits and credits) to the account can be easily tracked and represented visually.